lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/02-Weather/README.md

 ### Get current location

 Last but not least, let's add a link to get the weather in the **current location**.
-We can do this with browsers's native [`getCurrentPosition()`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition).
+We can do this with browsers' native [`getCurrentPosition()`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition).

 Add a link in your `index.html` file and bind it to the following callback: